Hacker0x01/docs.hackerone.com/docs/programs/general-settings.md

 ---
-title: "Start HackerOne Bounty"
+title: "General Settings"
-path: "/programs/start-h1-bounty.html"
+path: "/programs/general-settings.html"
-id: "programs/start-h1-bounty"
+id: "programs/general-settings"
 ---

-Bounty programs incentivize hackers to test for critical vulnerabilities.
-You can choose between 2 types of programs:
-* A managed program enables HackerOne to design, manage, and support your program from end to end.
-* A hosted program enables you to run and manage your own program.

-If you elect to **Start H1 Bounty**, to get your bounty program up and running, follow these steps:
+To change the settings of your bounty program follow these steps:

 1. Configure your general settings under **Settings > General**.
 You can set up these settings: